OpenSourceEconomics/dcegm/README.md

 solving dynamic stochastic lifecycle models of continuous (e.g. consumption-savings) and additional discrete choices. -->

+**Note:** This is a pre-release version of the package.
+While the core features are in place, the interface and functionality may still evolve.
+Feedback and contributions are welcome.

-Python package for the solution and simulation of finite-horizon discrete-continuous dynamic choice models based on the DC-EGM algorithm from Iskhakov, Jorgensen, Rust, and Schjerning (QE, 2017).
+Python package for solving and simulating finite-horizon stochastic discrete-continuous dynamic choice models using the DC-EGM algorithm from Iskhakov, Jørgensen, Rust, and Schjerning (QE, 2017).

 The solution algorithm employs an extension of the Fast Upper-Envelope Scan (FUES) from